 The rope is part of the scout uniform for troop 39.
 It is to be worn at all times during scout activities.
 Ropes may be tied or coiled and clipped to a carabineer hanging from the belt.

-A scout can be challenged by any other scout at the same level or above to tie any knot required for his level.
+A scout can be challenged by any other scout at the same level or above to tie any knot required for their level.
 Only the Scout Knotmaster and Knotmaster Mentor levels are exempt from challenge.
 When a challenge is issued, the challenger must pick a Knotmaster to judge the challenge.
 From that point, the following procedure is used:

 At the next opportunity for testing, a scout who failed a change knot may test up to the level of rope that they had previously lost.
 If successful, they would exchange his pink rope for the rope lost in the challenge.

 |Level||Knots for this level|